poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

    0x000000000040120d <+50>:	leave
    0x000000000040120e <+51>:	ret
 ```
 We call printf with a hardcoded string and then we call gets.
 The binary doesn't have ALSR turned on and we have an obvious buffer overflow so we can return back to the binary.
-The question is where do we turn to?
+The question is where do we return to?
 There are no `pop rdi` gadgets inside of the binary so this is not an option.
-Turns out that while returning from this function the string we wrote to in `gets` is inside of rax so we can return back to before the printf is called to achieve a string format vulnerability.
+Turns out that while returning from this function the string we wrote to in `gets` is inside of the rax register so we can return back to before the printf is called to achieve a string format vulnerability.
 ```asm
    0x00000000004011ee <+19>:	mov    rdi,rax
    0x00000000004011f1 <+22>:	mov    eax,0x0
    0x00000000004011f6 <+27>:	call   0x401060 <printf@plt>
 ```
-It's dictated by the ABI that rdi is the first argument of any function, so we move our string to rdi and then we call `printf` with it.
-We use the string format vuln to achieve a libc leak and then we write a trivial rop chain.
+It's dictated by the Linux ABI that rdi is the first argument of any function, so we move our string to rdi and then we call `printf` with it.
+We use the string format vuln to achieve a libc leak and then we write a trivial rop chain giving us a shell.
 One thing to watch out is that we also overwrite the rbp while overflowing so it needs to be set to a writeable memory segment.
 I set it to `0x404a00`.
-If we use an address "too close to the boarder from the left" the stack will overflow below 0x404000 and we will segfault, so you need to watch out for that.
+If we use an address "too close to the border from the left" the stack will overflow below 0x404000 and we will segfault because this memory is not writeable, so you need to watch out for that.
 This is my whole solution:
 ```python
 #!/usr/bin/env python3